-Cyclic cutting costs have been apportioned between Tree Trimming and Vegetation Corridor Clearance based on the length of vegetation corridors in each zone as a percentage of the rural route line length recorded for each zone.
-TasNetworks' does not identify trees as hazards to be treated differently from any other trees located in the vicinity of power lines.
-Therefore, the cells in Table 2.7.2 relating to hazard tree cutting have not been disclosed.
-Ground clearance works are not recorded separately and the associated costs are included in tree trimming expenditure. • TasNetworks does not record expenditure on inspections of vegetation separately.
-TasNetworks does not capture expenditure on audits of vegetation management work separately.
-Contractor liaison expenditure has been sourced from TasNetworks' financial systems and reflects the number of FTEs specifically engaged in managing TasNetworks' vegetation management programme, in terms of the associated labour costs, labour on-costs and vehicle costs. • TasNetworks has reported no tree replacement costs because trees near powerlines which are removed as part of vegetation management work are not replaced.
-Use of estimates No estimates have been used in the collation and presentation of this information.
-Table Consistency of information with the requirements of the RIN 2.7.3: Descriptor metrics Information has been presented for vegetation management in accordance with the definitions and requirements of the RIN. across all Source of information zones - The data reported in Tables 2.7.3 has been sourced from SAP.
-Unplanne Methodology and assumptions made d vegetatio n events The data regarding fires started by vegetation blow-ins and fall-ins was extracted from SAP.
-TasNetworks does not generally categorise vegetation related fire starts as either caused by 'grow-ins' or caused by 'blow-ins or fall-ins'.
+- Cyclic cutting costs have been apportioned between Tree Trimming and Vegetation Corridor Clearance based on the length of vegetation corridors in each zone as a percentage of the rural route line length recorded for each zone. - TasNetworks' does not identify trees as hazards to be treated differently from any other trees located in the vicinity of power lines.
+Therefore, the cells in Table 2.7.2 relating to hazard tree cutting have not been disclosed. - Ground clearance works are not recorded separately and the associated costs are included in tree trimming expenditure. - TasNetworks does not record expenditure on inspections of vegetation separately. - TasNetworks does not capture expenditure on audits of vegetation management work separately. - Contractor liaison expenditure has been sourced from TasNetworks' financial systems and reflects the number of FTEs specifically engaged in managing TasNetworks' vegetation management programme, in terms of the associated labour costs, labour on-costs and vehicle costs. - TasNetworks has reported no tree replacement costs because trees near powerlines which are removed as part of vegetation management work are not replaced.

+No estimates have been used in the collation and presentation of this information.

+Table 2.7.3: Descriptor metrics across all zones - Unplanned vegetation events

+Information has been presented for vegetation management in accordance with the definitions and requirements of the RIN.

+The data reported in Tables 2.7.3 has been sourced from SAP.

+- The data regarding fires started by vegetation blow-ins and fall-ins was extracted from SAP. - TasNetworks does not generally categorise vegetation related fire starts as either caused by 'grow-ins' or by 'blow-ins or fall-ins'.
 TasNetworks has made an assumption that 'grow-ins' relate to trees inside the clearance space, whilst 'blow-ins or fall ins' relate to trees outside the clearance space.

-Use of estimates No estimates have been used in the collation and presentation of this information.
+No estimates have been used in the collation and presentation of this information.